Reconstructive

 The second breast reconstruction option is the latissimus dorsi flap.
 In this alternative reconstructive procedure, we move both skin and muscle from the back and transfer it to the front of the chest to recreate tissue that was lost.
 The bra line discretely masks the scar line created on the back.
 This procedure is particularly favored in cases where a mastectomy or radiation treatment has left insufficient tissue in the breast area.
 However, in this procedure a permanent implant or expander is typically required to add volume to the breast mound.
 Even though we do remove muscle from the back, function is not lost as other back muscles compensate to allow you to enjoy all your normal activities.
 This procedure can sometimes be done immediately after mastectomy or can be delayed to any time afterward.

 SK Clinic of La Jolla, San Diego offers a third breast reconstruction procedure that involves using abdominal tissue to reconstruct the breast mound.
 This procedure, commonly known as a TRAM (Transverse Rectus Abdominis Myocutoneous) flap procedure, offers two resulting benefits.
 First, only existing tissue is used to recreate the breast mound, eliminating the need for an implant.
 Second, the resulting elimination of tissue and fat in the abdominal area provides a similar cosmetic outcome as an abdominoplasty or tummy tuck.
 The abdominal musculature is tightened and you still can perform all functions.
 The procedure may be performed immediately after mastectomy or may be delayed.
-It can be performed as a pedicle flap or as a microscopic “free” flap, a decision that will be determined by Dr. Krant or Dr. Apostolides.
+It can be performed as a pedicle flap or as a microscopic “free” flap, a decision that will be determined by Dr. Krant.

 With all breast reconstruction procedures, consideration is given to nipple and areola reconstruction as well.
 It is the patient’s decision whether or not to pursue this procedure, which will essentially make the reconstructed “mound” into a reconstructed “breast.”
 The results create a very natural appearing nipple and areola.